Adam Ramanauskas

 Adam Ramanauskas (born 19 November 1980) is a former Australian rules footballer for the Essendon Football Club.

-Of Lithuanian descent, Ramanauskas was selected at no. 12 in the 1998 AFL Draft and was mainly a defender or midfielder.
+Of Lithuanian descent, Ramanauskas was selected at no. 12 in the 1998 AFL draft and was mainly a defender or midfielder.
 In 2000, he was a regular selection on the wing in Essendon's 2000 premiership season, in which they lost just one game for the entire year.

 Biography

-Ramanauskas debuted with the Essendon Football Club in 1999 after being selected at No. 12 in the 1998 AFL Draft.
+Ramanauskas debuted with the Essendon Football Club in 1999 after being selected at No. 12 in the 1998 AFL draft.
 Playing mainly as a defender or midfielder, he was an integral member of the dominant 2000 Bombers' premiership team.
+He was one of three talented AFL prospects featured in the 2000 television documentary The Draft, with the other draft prospects being Des Headland and Brendan Fevola.

 Regarded as one of AFL's up-and-coming young stars, Ramanauskas was runner-up in the AFL Rising Star Award in 2000 and placed third in Essendon's Crichton Medal the following year before being diagnosed with cancer in 2003.

 After surgery, Ramanauskas missed eight matches but made a quick recovery to play a handful of games again in 2003 before a recurrence of his cancer.
 He had weeks of radiotherapy treatment, but he managed to come back and compete a solid 2004 season, where he played in all of the Bombers' 24 games.

 Ramanauskas had more misfortune in 2005 when he underwent a season-ending knee reconstruction after a Round 4 training mishap.
 After he had completed his recovery, he was set to make another comeback.
 However, in February 2006, a recurrence of the cancer appeared, and he underwent further invasive surgery and six months of chemotherapy treatment.

 At the end of 2006, Essendon sought special consideration from the AFL to place Ramanauskas on a mature-aged rookie list for the 2007 season.
 In July 2007, Ramanauskas was elevated to the senior list and played his first AFL match in two years.

 Named as one of The Australian newspaper's "Most Inspirational People" in 2007, Ramanauskas's courage and determination both on and off the field has inspired many.
 Since 2007, he has worked passionately with the Essendon Football Club Community Affairs Department, co-ordinating youth programs and developing a strong alliance with the Cancer Council of Victoria.

 Ramanauskas announced his retirement from AFL football at the end of the 2008 season.
 In 2009, he accepted a part-time role at Essendon focusing on fast-tracking the development of the club's youngest players.
 Alongside his duties at Essendon, he also began work on the management team at Elite Sports Properties, a sports talent management agency.
 He has also joined the football commentary team at 774 ABC Radio.